antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 # Conclusion

-It's more complex than i would have thought in the first place.
+It's more complex than I would have thought in the first place.
 Minification seems to be feasible only on white space and on few PHP.{} name definition.
-The dead code elimination is impossible if the used function can't be infered from a static analysis (use <code>call_user_function<code> or <code>$this->{$expr}()</code>
+The dead code elimination is impossible if the used function can't be inferred from a static analysis (use <code>call_user_function<code> or <code>$this->{$expr}()</code>
-will forbid optimization) of the code is used, that will lead to heavy weight file.
+will forbid optimization) of the code is used, that will lead to heavyweight file.
 The constant need to convert thing in and out could also greatly decrease the performances and can't be easily optimized like method calls.